Overcome Betrayal Trauma with an Online EMDR Therapist

 Sarah felt angry, sad, and betrayed.
 She couldn't sleep without nightmares, and the betrayal haunted her every thought.
 Trust, once so important, now seemed impossible.

 Desperate for help, Sarah turned to a therapist who knew about EMDR therapy.
-This therapy helps people deal with trauma.
+This counselling helps people deal with trauma.
 Sarah wasn't sure what to expect, but she wanted to feel better.

 In the therapist's office, Sarah talked about what happened.
 The therapist guided her through EMDR therapy, helping her face the pain little by little.

 Through EMDR therapy, Sarah found strength she didn't know she had.
 She's not defined by the betrayal anymore.
-Now, she's strong and ready to heal, showing that even the deepest wounds can be overcome with help and determination.
+Now, she's strong and ready to heal.
+Betrayal trauma can make you feel stuck in the past but even the deepest wounds can be overcome.

 What is Betrayal Trauma?

-• Betrayal trauma occurs when someone we trust deeply violates that trust, causing emotional harm.
+• Betrayal trauma occurs when someone we trust violates that trust, causing emotional harm.

 • It can result from various actions like infidelity, dishonesty, or breaking promises.